 - 3.2 cumulative GPA or higher

-- 36 credits or less remaining for BS degree
+- Approximately 36 credits or less remaining for BS degree

-- Meet with a faculty advisor in your department to develop an Integrated BS-MS Program of Study (Forms are available at the links below or in EMS E386 or E379).
-Ideally you should meet with a faculty advisor in the 2nd semester of the Junior year and start graduate courses in the Senior year.
-You must be admitted to the Integrated BS-MS Program prior to the start of your final undergraduate semester.
+- Meet with a faculty advisor in your department to discuss the Accelerated Master’s Program of Study (Forms are available at the links below or in EMS E386 or E379).
+You must be admitted to the Accelerated Master’s Program prior to the start of your final undergraduate semester.

-- Submit the proposed Integrated BS-MS Program of Study to the CEAS Associate Dean for Graduate Programs and Research (EMS E379).
+- Submit the proposed Accelerated Master’s program of study to the College of Engineering & Applied Science Graduate Programs Office (EMS E379).

-- If your Program of Study is approved by the Associate Dean, register for two graduate-level courses (six credits) in your senior year.
+- If your program of study is approved, register for two graduate-level courses (six credits) in your senior year.
 If a course has U/G status, you must follow the syllabus and grading scale designated for graduate students.
 NOTE: In order to earn graduate credit for these courses, you must receive a grade of “B” or better.

 - At the beginning of your last undergraduate semester, you need to formally apply to the Graduate School.
 If it is your intention to start the Master’s immediately after graduation it is recommended that you apply by September 1 to begin in spring or April 1 for fall.

-Once admitted to the Integrated BS-MS, you are required to meet the academic standards of the Graduate School.
+Once admitted to the Accelerated Master’s, you are required to meet the academic standards of the Graduate School.
 See the Graduate School policies and procedures.